 However, note that in the expected outcome of the program, participants would acquire equity in their units over time, unlike in conventional rental affordable housing.
 They may choose to sell the partial or full equity back to the program upon exiting a unit, or may sell it to others.
-This accumulated liquid equity could be accounted for as an asset generated by the New Starter Homes program, offset against the public subsidy put in.
+This accumulated liquid equity could be accounted for as an asset generated by the New Starter Home program, offset against the public subsidy put in.
 Due to the potential high degree of resident-owner "sweat equity" and self-investment into these homes, this asset value could be very high compared to the public investment made, and compared to the depreciated value of conventional housing that might alternatively have been funded with that investment.

-Proposed Project Timeline

-February 2019
+Timeline for a research & prototyping project

-Kickoff public event.
-Team meetings of team and advisors

-Assess current or projected need for working space.
-If needed, begin seeking workspace.

-Begin research reports:

-- A. OR Tiny House Code, mobile-home park ordinances, village zoning, etc and how these can be worked with. - B. Analysis of the vendor and competitive marketplace: what existing housing products might be used with the proposed system; what competing development models are there (e.g. Dweller startup in Portland, Blokable, Kasita, various Portland ADU developer/designers). - C. Financial modelling for running a rent-to-own housing network, particularly as intersecting with Portland ADU market. potentially contract this out].

-Set up design challenge for units and foundation/connector systems.
+- Kickoff public event.
+Team meetings of team and advisors Assess current or projected need for working space.
+If needed, begin seeking a workspace.
+Begin research reports: - a. evaluating Oregon Tiny House Code, HB 2001 (middle housing), HB 2006 (housing emergency); Portland Shelter to Housing Continuum code, Residential Infill Program Part 1 & 2, manufactured housing park ordinance - b.
+Analysis of the vendor and competitive marketplace: what existing housing products might be used with the proposed system; what competing development models are there (e.g. Dweller startup in Portland, Blokable, Kasita, various Portland ADU developers/designers). - c.
+Financial modelling for running a rent-to-own housing network, particularly as it intersects with Portland ADU market.
+Potentially contract out this report. - Set up design challenge for units and foundation/connector systems.
+Organize and begin use of workspace, if applicable.
+Launch design challenge. - Complete research reports a).
+Identify demo site to implement test foundation/connector and unit design. - 4. gather Design Challenge entrants for charette.
+Complete research report b). - Public presentations of 1st charette outcomes.

-March 2019.

-organize and begin use of workspace, if applicable.

-Launch design challenge.

-May 2019

-Complete research reports a).

-Identify demo site to implement test foundation/connector and unit design.

-June 2019

-gather Design Challenge entrants for charette.

-Complete research report b).

-July 2019

-public presentations of 1st charette outcomes.

 Award funds for implementation of demo unit(s); Teams/vendors begin unit construction.

-Finalize prototype standardized foundation/connector

-Complete research report c).

-August 2019

-implement 1st prototype foundation and connector.

-September 2019

-deploy 1st prototype unit(s), both mobile and anchored, at demo site.

-Organize public unveiling event and public viewing of site.
+Finalize prototype standardized foundation/connector Complete research report c). - 6.
+Implement 1st prototype foundation and connector. - 7.
+Deploy 1st prototype unit(s), both mobile and anchored, at the demo site.
+Organize public unveiling events and public viewing of the site. - 8.
+Gather program stakeholders to review models, learnings.

-October 2019

-gather program stakeholders to review models, learnings.

 Publish and publicize study findings so far, in local / state / national media, and local outreach.
-Invite round 2 proposals for units and foundation/connector designs.

-November 2019

-refine financial modeling for rent-to-own network, based on research and prototyping.

-December 2019

-gather, review, award, share Round 2 proposals for units and foundation / connector designs.
+Invite round 2 proposals for units and foundation/connector designs. - 9.
+Refine financial modeling for rent-to-own network, based on research and prototyping. - 10.
+Gather, review, award, share Round 2 proposals for units and foundation / connector designs. - 11. deliver Year 1 summary reports to funders and other stakeholders.

-February 1, 2020

-deliver Year 1 summary reports to Meyer Trust and other stakeholders.

-PAD Initiative design challenge

-Create a community open design process for many teams to design units to these specifications - as done successfully with the POD Initiative, units designed to Portland's special "sleeping pod" building code.

-Building on POD Initiative, but instead of PDX "sleeping pod" code, using proposed OR Tiny House Code plus Portland ADU code and village / pocket-neighborhood zoning possibilities.
-Also exploring how to potentially use, for such housing, funding sources such as Portland or Metro housing bonds, homelessness funding, and Section 8 vouchers.

-The initiative could pick a site or several to make a specific program, like POD Initiative did with Hazelnut Grove.

-'PAD' might be for Portland Autonomous Dwelling? alluding to:

-- earlier "autonomous house" ideas: (i.e. off-grid eco-housing, Brenda and Robert Vale's 1975 book The Autonomous House); - see Appendix 2: sustainability, resiliency, emergency needs: extending to off-grid homes; - detachability, - empowerment of residents; - structural foundation 'pads' as in proposal.